alekya-reddy/cypress_automation/readme.txt

 --------------------------------------
 Refer to https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements

+Then download the repo.
+There's hardly any setup required.

 Cypress has excellent documentation for how to setup, cypress api's, and general principles for testing with cypress.

 This readme is just a running log of useful tidbits of information to help you get started.